 They say the holidays are about peace on earth and goodwill towards men.
 But look.
 I’m sure that when those phrases was coined in time for 19th century hymnbook, they made a little more sense.
-However, it’s now the year of our lord 2017 and the world is in turmoil, so the only good will I have left is reserved for Harry Styles and maybe the 20th anniversary of the Titanic.
+However, the world is now in turmoil, so the only good will I have left is reserved for Harry Styles.

 But we keep being told to avoid conflict over the season.
 We’re reminded that family is important and that the dinner table is an inappropriate place to argue, and that no matter what we do or say, we won’t change anybody’s minds or make the tension at Aunt So-And-So’s worth it.

 And to that I say: who cares?
 If you want to make waves this holiday, go for it.
 Go in enthusiastic and prepared, and above all remember: if anybody asks you where you found these conversation starters, do not point them in my direction because I will be enjoying a quiet Christmas with my family where I intend to pass out on a bed of stuffing and turnips.
 I’m not going down with the burning ship.

 Say nothing but this word.
 Say it loudly, whisper it as you unwrap your gift, raise a glass and make your toast.
 Just know that regardless of when and how you say it, you will get a reaction.
 Heads will snap up, eyes will bulge, someone will begin choking on whatever it was they were trying to drink.
 And then, as opinions begin flying and the volume of your holiday event increases, you back slowly away, knowing that for the next 45 minutes to six-and-a-half hours, no one will talk about anything else, and you are finally free to scroll through Instagram without being told how rude your generation is.